-For the fiscal year ended June 30, 2019, the expenditures made in the Town's General Fund exceeded the authorized appropriations made by the governing-board for general government and transportation activities by \$4,138 and \$300, respectively.
-The expenditures made in the Town's Water and Sewer Fund exceeded the authorized appropriations made by the governing-board by \$874.
+For the fiscal year ended June 30, 2021, the expenditures made in the Town's General Fund exceeded the authorized appropriations made by the governing-board for general government and transportation activities by \$678 and \$1,750, respectively.
+The Town also exceeded the authorized appropriations made by the governing-board in the Sewer Fund by \$10,508.
 Management and the Board will more closely review the budget reports to ensure compliance in future years.